 Geographic Location

 Nashville dental costs fall mid-range nationally.
 Downtown and Gulch practices charge more due to overhead.
 Suburban offices in the Nashville metro run about the same.
-Rural Tennessee costs less, but traveling for cheaper bonding means traveling for every touch-up and adjustment too — and bonding does need occasional maintenance.
+Rural Tennessee costs less, but traveling for cheaper bonding means traveling for every touch-up and adjustment too.
+Bonding does need occasional maintenance.

 Does Insurance Cover Dental Bonding?